 115.32 (a) The RIDOC has ensured that all volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's zero tolerance policy on sexual abuse and sexual harassment.
 All contractors and volunteers must attend complete an orientation prior to having contact with any inmate.
-The orientation acknowledgement form includes; the Rhode Island Department of Correction zero tolerance policy statement and how to report an incident that includes the RIDOC reporting mechanisms.
+The orientation acknowledgement form includes; the Rhode Island Department of Corrections zero tolerance policy statement and how to report an incident that includes the RIDOC reporting mechanisms.
 The PAQ indicated that all volunteers or contractors have been trained.
-The auditor conducted one (1) interview with contractors assigned to the facility.
+The auditor conducted two (2) interviews with contractors assigned to the facility and reviewed their training records.
 This auditor was also required to complete the orientation packet prior to being onsite.